Rune Comes Back From Brink To Reach Japan Open Semis - UrduPoint

 Nishikori, 34, has been plagued by injuries and he returned to Grand Slam competition at the French Open in May after an absence of almost three years.

-He has been in inspired form this week in Tokyo and took control of the match early against Rune.
+He has been in inspired form this week and took control of the match early on.

-"It was a great week for me -- great three matches with tough opponents," said Nishikori, who reached the US Open final a decade ago and was once ranked number four in the world.

-"I would say this was the best week so far.
-I played very solid, I raised my level."

-"But I just kept my belief and trusted my fighting spirit, that was really all I could do and I managed to get through," he said.
+"But I just kept my belief and trusted my fighting spirit, that was really all I could do and I managed to get through," said Rune.

 - Humbert advances -

-France's Ugo Humbert also advanced to the semi-finals after his British opponent Jack Draper retired early in the second set.
+Humbert advanced after his British opponent Jack Draper retired early in the second set.

 The 22-year-old Draper earlier this month became the first British man to reach the US Open semi-finals since Andy Murray won the title 12 years ago.